Ashley Longshore: Career

-In 2011, Longshore’s artwork was featured in the film Twilight: Breaking Dawn Part 1.

-Longshore’s collection entitled “Sugar Face” opened at La Boîte à Epice, a New York City-based spice store and art gallery owned by chef Lior Lev Seracarz in March 2012.
-Later that year, Longshore was commissioned by Chloé to create a painting that depicted the fashion house’s history.
+In 2011, Longshore was commissioned by Chloé to create a painting that depicted the fashion house's history.

 In September 2013, Longshore held a pop-up art exhibition entitled “Fashionably Late” at the Pop-Up Art Gallery in New York City.

 Longshore was featured on Vogue.com in Spring 2014, where she spoke about the role of Instagram as an emerging platform for art sales.
-In October 2014, The New York Post featured Longshore in an article about her "Greed, Money and Status" series, which showcases and symbolizes American consumerism and luxury.
-The series included a remake of the American Gothic painting, portraits of Gordon Gekko and Alec Baldwin's character in Glengarry Glen Ross, and a chair which was stuffed with $500,000 in shredded cash.
 In 2015, Longshore sold over $1 million worth of art.
 CUE Magazine recognized Longshore as a New Orleans Style Maker in 2016.
 In August 2016, Longshore's office and studio was featured on Elle Decor.
 Longshore partnered with fashion brand Cle de Peau and designed a line of home goods in 2016.
 In February 2017, she released her first book You Don't Look Fat, You Look Crazy: An Unapologetic Guide to Being Ambitchous, as "tongue-in-cheek guide to living an 'ambitchous' life".
 In November 2018, she created artwork for to support the launch of Gucci’s “Do It Yourself” initiative.

 In 2019, Longshore partnered with Maybelline to create lipstick packaging based on her artwork.
 She also partnered with Eric Buterbaugh for her first LA show, which took place at his personal gallery.

 In January 2020, Longshore was featured as a guest judge on season 18 of Project Runway.

 In 2021, The Peninsula Beverly Hills celebrated its 30th anniversary with Longshore acting as an Artist-In-Residence, featuring 20+ new works created by Longshore during her residency around the hotel.
 Longshore and Judith Leiber launched their second collection collaboration in November 2020.

 In 2022, YoungArts launched The Ashley Longshore Excellence in the Arts Award, an annual unrestricted $25,000 grant to support visual arts, photography, and musical theatre artists.

+In 2023, Longshore collaborated with Porsche USA to create artwork for ads to be used as murals in cities throughout the U.S. She opened a gallery in SoHo, NYC of September of that year.

+In March 2024, Longshore released a limited edition “Press for Champagne” ring with jewelry designer Harwell Godfrey.
+She released her fourth book Giving the Bird: Bird Stories by Ashley Longshore in September 2024.

+Longshore made her Art Fair debut during Miami Art Week at Aqua Art Fair in December 2024.
+Also in December 2024, Longshore and Judith Leiber Couture released a bust collection.